 What To Do In Oakland

-In addition, Downtown Oakland has two historic and dramatically renovated theaters nearby--The Fox Oakland and the Paramount.
+In addition, Downtown Oakland has two historic and dramatically renovated theaters: The Fox Oakland and the Paramount.
 These have been stunningly updated, and are an ideal site for entertainment, plays, and concerts year round.

 The outstanding Oakland Museum of California supplements this First Friday activity and holds a family-friendly open house with lots of activities to add to the fun.
-This museum is designed to represent the culture, art, science of California in a wide variety of venues and activities during the year.
+This museum showcases the culture, art and science of California in a wide variety of venues and activities during the year.

 Combine just a few of these activities above with the delightful shopping, stores, and restaurants of the Rockridge, Montclair or Lake Merritt neighborhoods, and you should find something to keep you engaged any day that you choose.